-And almost as quickly as it began, we are coming crashing to the end of the Tudor Age with the rule of Elizabeth I… arguably one of the greatest rulers of these islands.
+And almost as quickly as it began, we are coming crashing to the end of the Tudor Age with the rule of Elizabeth I, arguably one of the greatest rulers of these islands.
 But are the films great?
-Well… when last we left the action, Evil Queen Bitchy (Mary I) had disposed of Helena Bonham Carter’s eyebrows and now sits on the throne of England commanding a reign of unimaginable terror…
+Well… When last we left the action, Evil Queen Bitchy (Mary I) had disposed of Helena Bonham-Carter’s eyebrows and she now sits on the throne of England commanding a reign of unimaginable terror…

 #16: Elizabeth (1998)

 General Opinion: It’s entertaining and it’s got a nice vibe to it… But it’s just b**lo*s!

 Review: First problem I have with this film is the now almost ubiquitous overview of what’s happening at the begging of the film.
 Instead of a voice-over or a star wars style segue we get rubbish looking, minuscule subtitles over a picture of Henry VIII.
 These rubbish subtitles continue unnecessarily throughout the film, highlighting places like the Vatican or the coast of England, stuff an intelligent audience could work out for themselves.